salielim/beer-temp-monitor/README.md

 - I only had time to test using Jest the rendering of components, code test coverage is at 66.67% which is acceptable but not ideal and can be improved
 - Add unit tests to ensure that the live temperature is indeed within the min and max range
 - Add unit tests on the backend for the method
-- Add custom CSS styles instead of using Bootstrap CDN.
+- Add custom CSS styles instead of using Bootstrap CDN
+- Use serverless to deploy backend and enable the function to be run locally

 # Constraints